100-76-Great Vocals

 Writer/Composer: Antonio Carlos Jobim / Vinicius de Moraes / Norman Gimble (1962)

 Sometimes collaborations work and the unexpected happens—even in two languages, Portuguese and English—and in this case, a huge international hit appeared!
 This Bossa Nova / Jazz song featured the lovely and beguiling female voice of Astrud Gilberto, the husky sounding saxophone of Stan Gets, the euphoric rhythm guitar of Joao Gilberto, and the rhythmic piano and male vocal of Antonio Carlos Jobim.
-The combined result was a worldwide sensation and a music award for Song of the Year.
-This exemplary song was a silky smooth with a very rich sound, introducing us to a new type of Latin American Jazz…A beautiful Stunning Surprise!
+The combined result was a worldwide sensation and a Grammy award for Song of the Year in 1965.
+This exemplary song was a silky smooth with a very rich sound, introducing us to a new type of Latin American Jazz.
+Needless to say the song swept the globe, becoming one of the unique, stellar songs defining the 1960s…A beautiful Stunning Surprise!

 78. PAPA WAS A ROLLING STONE (1972)

-Vocalist: The Temptations (lead Dennis Edwards) / Paul Riser (Motown instrumentalist)
+Vocalist: The Temptations (lead Dennis Edwards) / David Ruffin / Melvin Franklin / Otis Williams / Eddie Kendricks / Paul Williams / Paul Riser (Motown instrumentalist)

 Writer/Composer: Barrett Strong / Norman Whitfield (1971)

-As one of the most successful R&B, Soul groups of the 1960s / 1970s, they were the defining sound of Motown for male vocal singers.
+As one of the most successful American R&B / Soul / Pop singing groups of the 1960s through the 1980s, they were the defining sound of Motown for male vocal singers.
 Amazing, in spite of personnel and lead singer changes, they took quality songs and turned them into great R&B classics, regardless of who sang lead.
-This time, Dennis Edwards took the lead vocals into the musical stratosphere, with a remarkable delivery, telling his story in a mournful, distinctive, psychedelic presentation.
-His offering here is a true production masterpiece…A Marvelous Revelation!
+They were also known for their synchronized choreography.
+This time Dennis Edwards took the lead vocals into the musical stratosphere, with a remarkable tenor delivery, revealing his story in a mournful, distinctive, psychedelic presentation.
+They became one of the most popular groups in music history with multiple hits, selling millions of records and albums.
+In this extended long version, this becomes a true production masterpiece…A Marvelous Revelation!

 77. HELLO YOUNG LOVERS “The King and I” (1956)